High FSH Treatment for IVF & Infertility

 "Many of our colleagues believe that DOR is untreatable.
 We really do not believe that."Dr. Norbert Gleicher

 The central tenet of CHR’s success in treatment for high FSH levels in females trying to conceive is the rigorous individualization of care.
 This individualization starts with the diagnostic work-up, where FSH levels and other blood test results are evaluated in an age-specific fashion, which allows our physicians to catch diminished ovarian reserve (DOR) early.
-Once a woman is diagnosed with DOR (indicated by high FSH and low AMH), a personalized treatment protocol is developed, often using androgen supplementation via DHEA, CoQ10 supplementation and highly individualized egg retrieval (HIER).
+Diminished ovarian reserve treatment, often using androgen supplementation via DHEA, CoQ10 supplementation and highly individualized egg retrieval (HIER).
 CHR also proactively treat conditions that affect fertility prospects, such as inflammation and autoimmunity.

 DHEA to Treat Women with High FSH